bsapiro/stuff-that-actually-matters/data protection outline.md

 * lawyers (keeping you from being sued)
 * product recall (if your software is in a tangible thing)
 * dealing with regulators (like lawyers but less willing to compromise)
+* increased insurance costs (both directly and indirectly to other insureds)

 ##the lawyers are coming (actually they're already here)
+* contracts commit parties to protect data
+* lawyers have enlisted the help of technology professionals and security advisors in crafting legal contracts that speak to data protection
+* failure to meet contractual obligations result in contract breach which opens the door for litigation
+* lawyers may not understand the nuances of software development but they understand law, harm and failure to fulfill contract obligations
+* lawyers are also backed by a growing suite of data protection regulation (software distributed globally can run afoul of many laws)

 ##the citizens are coming
+* security breaches have resulted in class action lawsuits against Sony, Home Depot, TJX and others
+* legislation in the EU will give individual the ability to pursue companies directly that fail to protect data properly (this includes suppliers to other companies)

 ##the internet's alpha predator
+* Snowden's revelations about the NSA and Five Eyes confirmed our wildest fears
+* ...

 ##an impossible promise (but one we must make anyways)